Tohoma/yah/README.md

 ### Equivalency and other Relational operations
-Equivalency in Yahscript takes the form of `eq var1, var2, ..., vari`.
+Equivalency in YahScript takes the form of `eq var1, var2, ..., vari`.
 Other relational operations preform the same way.
 Arguments are evaluated from left to right.

 ```